How to Decide the Order of Accounts for Retirement Withdrawals: Traditional vs. Other Options

 Your Guide to Developing a Retirement Withdrawals Strategy

+Retirement withdrawals strategy becomes important to consider as you age.
 You’ve spent your entire working career saving and investing for retirement.
 Now it’s time to develop a retirement withdrawals strategy.
-When switching from accumulating to withdrawing, it’s important to come up with a strategy that ensures that your savings are going to last for your lifetime and that your money is used efficiently, not diminished…
+When switching from accumulating to withdrawing, it’s important to come up with a strategy that ensures that your savings are going to last for your […]

 July 7, 2020